jbeil99/x-clone/README.md

 ## Features ✨

-- Authentication with Authentication using
+- Authentication using Djoser & JWT
 - Users can add tweets, like, retweet, and reply
 - Users can delete tweets, add a tweet to bookmarks, and pin their tweet
 - Users can add images and GIFs to tweet